Skip to content

 "load": "main.css"

-}Now, the gold background isn't restricted to just the homepage.
+Now, the gold background is not limited to just the homepage.
 You can navigate to https://example.com/anything or https://www.example.com, and the engine will inject your styles.

-Load JS
+Load JavaScript

 document.addEventListener('DOMContentLoaded', () => {